webgme/webgme-taxonomy/notes.md

   - what is the exact structure here?

 - [ ] required file fields

-- [x] what if we used transformations to define auto assignment of the base vocabulary?
-  - this would avoid a tight coupling btwn the code and the model
-  - [x] Can we represent all the data for the base vocab as a transformation?
-    - what is the base vocab again?
-      - name
-      - description
-      - content
-        - content type name/ID
-      - taxonomy
-        - project
-        - commit
-        - branch
-        - tag
-      - upload time
-      - validity
-      - files
-    - what needs to be in the input metamodel?
-      - upload content:
-        - name
-        - description
-        - files
-        - tags
-      - context:
-        - content type node
-        - webgme project
-      - general/system:
-        - time
-    - how would we update the taxonomy metamodel to specify this?
-      - we could add a field for if the data is set using a transformation...
-        - or we could simply add a child (with a pointer) for how to set the data

-  - how do auto-set properties relate to selection constraints?
-    - we don't want them to show up on the form
-    - Do we want another selection constraint for terms?
-    - Would we want to add properties only if the term is set?
-    - There are different approaches to how you might want to set props:
-      - add the term and set the props
-        - Almost like another option for selectionConstraint: `automatic`
-          - requires all properties to be automatic
-          - does not show in the tag form
-          - set during artifact creation/upload time
-      - set props only if the term exists already

-    - should we only set terms automatically?
-      - this would probably simplify things...
-It's not clear how the transformation would be set for an attribute
-      - we can also conditionally set tags
-        - we may need negation though...
-      - yeah, we should probably do this...
-    - what if we made a new type of tag instead?
-Like an AutomaticTag or SystemTag?
-    - we can set enums, too
-    - we will need to validate the terms, too
-      - what do we do if there is an error in the system term transform?
-        Probably just drop it, I guess
-    - Conclusion:
-      - add `SystemTerm` containing a transformation.
-      - System terms are not shown in tag form.
-      - when a data element is created, all system terms are instantiated using the model transformation
-    - To Do:
-      - [x] define the metamodel for the uploaded data
-        - it might be good to consider the data dashboard metamodel, too, in case there is overlap

-          - UploadContext
-            - UploadContent
-              - name
-              - description
-              - content type (ref?)
-                - id (path)
-                - name
-              - tags (child)
-              - files (child)
-            - ProjectMetadata
-              - ID
-              - name
-              - owner
-              - branch (optional)
-              - tag (optional)
-              - commit
-            - System
-              - timestamp (ISO)

-      - [x] add `SystemTerm` to the metamodel
-      - [ ] implement `SystemTerm`
-        - [x] find all from relevant vocabs
-        - [x] move to search router common so it can be TS?
-          - does anything else need it?
-        - [x] fix errors
-        - [ ] fix type import webgme-transformations
-      - [ ] instantiate `SystemTerm`s on repo creation and data append
-        - [x] create upload context
-        - [x] the server code doesn't seem to be updating...
-          - why?
-        - [x] update the webgme-transformations code
-          - [x] allow apply to be called with `GMENode`/`GMEContext`
-            - how does it use core in steps for apply?
-              - it uses it when resolving pointers and such
-                - these can probably use
-            - this will be a bit involved
-            - we will need to
-          - [ ] make a new release
-            - make sure there aren't any issues with nodes not in the pattern
-      - [x] add tests
-        - [x] check out the pattern
-        - [x] why aren't any matches found?
-          - [x] add test for union
-          - [x] failing test in transformation lib
-          - [x] need to check this out
-            - it looks like it should work.
-Can I recreate this in the rust side?
-            - it looks pretty similar to the existing test...
-      - [x] ## why aren't we matching the content type name?
-      - [-] validate the new terms

-      - [x] filter out from the tag form
-        - shouldn't be a problem since SystemTerm doesn't inherit from Term

 - [ ] update the base vocab